enkidevs/curriculum/mongodb/intro/aggregation-ii/aggregation-project.md

 This stage can be used for:
 - inclusion or exclusion of a field or fields
 - adding new fields
-- supressing the `_id` field
+- suppressing the `_id` field
-- reseting values of existing fields
+- resetting  values of existing fields

 The syntax for `$project` is:
 ```javascript